ansible-community/antsibull-core/README.md

 `nox` will create virtual environments in `.nox` inside the checked out project and install the requirements needed to run the tests there.

+---

+antsibull-core depends on the sister antsibull-fileutils project.
+By default, `nox` will install a development version of this project from Github.
+If you're hacking on antsibull-fileutils alongside antsibull-core, nox will automatically install this project from `../antsibull-fileutils` when running tests if this path exists.
+You can change this behavior through the `OTHER_ANTSIBULL_MODE` env var:

+- `OTHER_ANTSIBULL_MODE=auto` — the default behavior described above
+- `OTHER_ANTSIBULL_MODE=local` — install the project from `../antsibull-fileutils`.
+  Fail if this path doesn't exist.
+- `OTHER_ANTSIBULL_MODE=git` — install the project from the Github main branch
+- `OTHER_ANTSIBULL_MODE=pypi` — install the latest version from PyPI

+---

 To run specific tests:

 1. `nox -e test` to only run unit tests;